intel/beignet/backend/doc/unstructured_branches.md

 Code examples
 -------------

-Some tests were written to asser the correctness of the CFG linerization and the code generation.
+Some tests were written to assert the correctness of the CFG linearization and the code generation.
 They can be found in the _run-time_ code base here:

 `utest/compiler_if_else.cpp`